 Krasnaya Presnya is a secluded park, planted in the 1930s on the grounds of what had used to be the Studenets Manor, which had at different times belonged to the Princes Gagarin, Fyodor Tolstoy, and Moscow's Governor General Arseny Zakrevsky.
 All the proprietors made sure their estate looked gorgeous.
 Architect Gilardi had worked long and hard on the manor, but now his product can only be appreciated in lithographs.
 Today's Krasnaya Presnya is a park of straight vistas with Dutch ponds, an island in the middle, the Octagon water pumping station remaining from the old times, a football field, a moveable cinema and some playgrounds.

-Elk Island is a large forest that begins in the north of Moscow, and ends far beyond the city limits.
+Elk Island is a large forest that begins in the north-east of Moscow, and ends far beyond the city limits.
 This national park officially consists of six forest parks, but when you stroll around, you are unlikely to notice when one park becomes another.
 It is pretty wild here, and really nice.
 Somewhere amid the ravines and forest paths you may run into a herd of moose.
 Tsar Aleksey Mikhailovich used to hunt moose here.
 Elk Island has a bio station, which welcomes excursions, and will show the grown moose and calves in its custody.
 Wild moose are a little harder to meet, but sometimes they will show up even in the urban neighbourhoods close to the forest.
 There are also deer, wild boar and beavers within the park's territory.
 One can spy beavers' huts on the banks of the rivers and ponds.

 Serebryany Bor (Silver Pinewood) is a pine forest in the west of Moscow, one of Muscovites' favourite recreation destination.
 There is this explanation about where the name of the forest came from.
 They say that the pines took on a certain cold, tremulous silver hue in the bright sun at sunrise.
 Serebryany Bor is ideal for biking in summer, and skiing in winter.
 In hot weather swimming is also an option: there are well-equipped beaches along the river.